Wear A Mask - it's airborne!

 There were lies about masks and respirators from the start of the pandemic.
-Ignore then, all masks work, but they vary from 10% protective up to 99.9%.
+Ignore them, all masks work, but they vary from 10% protective up to 99.9%.
+Here’s the definitive study: Masks and respirators for prevention of respiratory infections: a state of the science review - Greenhalgh et al, 2024.

-- If you are in a country that has not yet eliminated COVID-19, wear a mask when mixing with others in enclosed spaces, whether vaccinated or not.
+- If you are in a country that has some circulation of Covid-19, maybe wear a mask when mixing with others in enclosed spaces, whether you or others are vaccinated or not.

 If you can afford it, get N95/KF94 grade masks (that are not cloth or washable) for use when mixing with other in public.
 Citizen Scientist, Aaron Collins, reviews masks for filtration effectiveness and talks about KF94 masks quite a bit, but there are many standards now.